bradbodin/openbd-heroku/README.md

     $ git clone git@github.com:heathprovost/openbd-heroku.git

-Download OpenBD Desktop and point it at the src/main/webapp folder and check off "Provision Web App with OpenBD latest Engine".
+Download OpenBD Desktop and point it at the project folder and check off "Provision Web App with OpenBD latest Engine".
 You can also check off "Enable Admin Console" if you want that (you generally do).
 Now hit "Start Web App" and your server should be running at http://localhost:8080/.
 Stop your application before proceeding further.